Have you ever felt like you needed to do a digital detox?

 I have a Master’s in Communications – from 2006.
 A LOT has changed since then.
 To address this, I’ve signed up for a variety of courses on Udemy.
-Slowly, but surely, I’m getting caught up to speed.
+Slowly, but surely, I’m catching up.

-The next thing I did was look at my goals and make a note of all the skills I would need to be successful.
+I looked at my goals and made a note of all the skills I need to be successful.
 I’ve blocked out at least ten hours in my week to learning.
 If you don’t want to (or can’t) pay for coursework from sites like Udemy or The Great Courses, find a free one like this one for Excel that I will be starting soon.

 Moving Ahead With Better Digital Habits

-And that’s it!
 Shifting my mindset and reorganizing my life around my goals has made a tremendous impact on my day-to-day.
-I feel more productive, like I’m actually using my time in a purpose-driven way.
+I feel more productive – like I’m actually using my time in a purpose-driven way.

 We learn early on to be mindful of what we put in our bodies.
-It is equally important to be mindful of what we feed our minds.
+It is equally important to pay attention to what we feed our minds.